UK economy expanded 7.5% last year

 The retail and hospitality sectors were the biggest casualties in December.

+For the October-December quarter growth was 1%, according to the Office for National Statistics (ONS).
+That was "pretty healthy", Darren Morgan, ONS director of economic statistics, told the BBC.

-Darren Morgan, director of economic statistics at the Official for National Statistics, said: "Despite December's setback, GDP grew robustly across the fourth quarter as a whole with the NHS, couriers and employment agencies all helping to support the economy.
+"Despite December's setback, GDP grew robustly across the fourth quarter as a whole with the NHS, couriers and employment agencies all helping to support the economy," he said.

-"Overall, GDP in December was in line with its level in February 2020, before Covid-19 struck, while in the fourth quarter as a whole, it was slightly below that of Q4 in 2019."
+"Overall, GDP in December was in line with its level in February 2020, before Covid-19 struck, while in the fourth quarter as a whole, it was slightly below that of the fourth quarter in 2019."

+The worst of the overall pandemic economic hit is now behind us but the aftershocks remain.

+Downing Street is unlikely to avoid the opportunity to boast about 2021.
+During its hosting of the G7, the UK is now confirmed as the fastest growing economy of these major nations.